jonlpersson/ed-latimore/site/_drafts/my-favorite-quotes-from-viktor-frankls-mans-search-for-meaning.md

 ---

 "Love goes very far beyond the physical person of the beloved.
 It finds its deepest meaning in his spiritual being, his inner self.
 Whether or not he is actually present, whether or not he is still alive at all, ceases somehow to be of importance."

+---

+"A man who becomes conscious of the responsibility he bears toward a human being who affectionately waits for him, or to an unfinished work, will never be able to throw away his life."

 ## Frankl on judgement